Fairfield High School, Widnes: Modern history

 Roberts retired in 1962 and was replaced by another strict disciplinarian, H. Gibson, who during his second year as head had to deal with an explosion in an annex to the school's chemistry lab in the recently built science block, which resulted in several boys being treated for several weeks for severe burns in Whiston Hospital.
 It was during H. Gibson's headship that the school's sixth form expanded offering A level courses in the sciences, French, History and English Literature so that students would not need to transfer to the Wade Deacon Grammar School.
 Students from Bankfield School, which did not offer A level teaching, also transferred to Fairfield.
 At a time when barely 5 per cent of 18 year olds attended university, several Fairfield students went on to university or teachers' training college.
 Gibson also initiated closer relations with the Girls School, including various social events.

 At this time, footballer Ted McDougall moved to the school and in 1965 became an apprentice with Liverpool FC under manager Bill Shankly.
 Teachers at the school at that time included Messrs.
 Hesketh (deputy head and French), Fred Lott (Maths), Gerry Penketh (History), Bernie Farrell (English), and Ray French the rugby player and television commentator (who played rugby league and union for England, introduced rugby union to the school).

 In 1974 the school was renamed Fairfield High School and became a fully integrated co-educational comprehensive school.
 In 1979, David Blacow became headteacher succeeding R. Walker.

+1981 arson attack

 Two years later, on Saturday 5 September 1981, the school's science block was set on fire causing damage estimated to have cost £100,000.
 Five men were charged with arson: 17 year old Alan Nevitt, 17 year old Nigel Grant, 20 year old James Gorman, 19 year old Gary Davies, and 22 year old David Davies.
 Five appliances from Cheshire Fire and Rescue Service attended.
 The case went to Chester Court in December 1981.

+On 16 December 1981, 32 year old Derek Rathbone, married with two sons, of Avondale Road in Widnes, was given three years.
+He had led a group of twenty youths to the school.